alphagov/govuk-rfcs/rfc-153-remove-allowlists-from-dependabot-configs.md

 ### Enable security updates through Dependabot configuration

-A [spike to change the Dependabot config to allow security updates][dependabot-config-spike] showed that Dependabot is not flexible or powerful enough to allow us to retain our existing allow-lists and also enable security updates globally.
+As already mentioned, Dependabot configuration is not flexible enough to support both an allow list and global security updates.
 Instead, we would need to remove the `allow` list and introduce an `ignore` list, which treats security PRs differently.

 Given the number of dependencies and subdependencies for each app, we would need to automate this.
 The approach would involve going into every repository and writing a script that: